SophGits/tryit/sandbox/Functions.md

 ```

 ##### Arguments
-An `arguments` array-like object is available to all functions when theyre invoked.
+An `arguments` array-like object is available to all functions when they're invoked.
 They can include excess arguments that weren't assigned to parameters, eg:

 ```javascript
 var add = function(){